Table of Contents

 Dreadnought Body

 The dreadnought body shape is known for its robust projection and rich, full-bodied sound.
-It’s a versatile choice, suitable for a wide range of playing styles and musical genres.
+It’s a versatile choice for various playing styles and musical genres.

 Double-Function Truss Rod